 - Slow, shallow breathing

-A person with hypothermia usually isn't aware of his or her condition, because the symptoms often begin gradually and because the confused thinking associated with hypothermia prevents self-awareness.
+Someone with hypothermia usually isn't aware of his or her condition because the symptoms often begin gradually.
+Also, the confused thinking associated with hypothermia prevents self-awareness.
+The confused thinking can also lead to risk-taking behavior.

 Hypothermia in infants